 Loss of income benefits are paid on the basis of “pre-accident weekly earnings”.
 This means the average of the gross earnings received over the previous 12 months provided the person was earning continuously in that period.

 The benefits and excess of medical expenses are indexed and varied on 1 July of each year.
 The amount of variation is calculated on the increase in Victorian weekly earnings or the increase in the Consumer Price Index (CPI).
 Injured persons already receiving periodical death benefits and loss of earnings benefits on 1 July will be paid the increased benefits after 1 July.

-The amounts set out below are those applicable for the 12 months after 1 July 2016.
+The amounts set out below are applicable for 12 months after 1 July 2017.

-In cases of death or serious injury, the family counselling services of the immediate family of the injured or deceased person will be paid a maximum of $15,920.
+In cases of death or serious injury, counselling services for the immediate family of the injured or deceased person are paid to a maximum of $16,160.

 Other allowable expenses include the accommodation/travelling expenses of close relatives of an injured person incurred in order to visit that person.
 The TAC may also be liable to pay for necessary modifications to the house or motor vehicle of an injured person.
 If the injured person’s motor vehicle or home cannot be modified, then the TAC may pay for the purchase of a motor vehicle or semi-detachable portable unit, or relocation costs to another home.